LearnTeachCode/intro-javascript-class/week-2/2-7-firebase-setup.md

 }
 ```

   > Lots of new concepts here!
-The topics above are also covered in [section 1.1.4: Reading data with Firebase event listeners](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-1/1-1-firebase-functions.md#114-reading-data-with-firebase-event-listeners), so be sure to read those notes.
+We'll learn more about all of this together in our next class.
+For now, the goal is to *just get it working!*

 <br/>